mwaugh0328/atkeson-burstein-2010/notes.md

 ```
 welfare elasticity = 0.12803 , welfare = 1.358 , welfare_direct = 1.1031
 ```
-which says, ok, this calibration delivers a 1.3 percentage point gain from a 10 percentage point reduction in trade costs and most of it is from the direct effect of 1.1 percent.
+which says, ok...first the elasticity is not far from the export share of 0.105, then this calibration delivers a 1.3 percentage point gain from a 10 percentage point reduction in trade costs and most of it is from the direct effect of 1.1 percent.
 I think this is partly about the discount factor being lower.
 So even in a very differently calibrated economy, the importance of second-order effects is limited.